FaceFX/FaceFX-UE5/Documentation/Configuration.md

 ##### Default Blend Mode

-A global FaceFX blend mode setting.
-This global setting can be overridden in a FaceFX actor.
+A global blend mode setting.
+This global setting can be overridden in a FaceFX Actor.

 - Replace Existing

-    FaceFX transforms replace the existing transforms.
+    Bone transforms replace the existing transforms.

 - Add to Existing

-    FaceFX transforms are additive and add to the existing transforms.
+    Bone transforms are additive and add to the existing transforms.

 <img src="Images/PluginGameSettings.png" width="640">